liufuyang/liufuyang.github.io/_posts/2019-10-14-hollow-example.markdown

 }
 ```

-Here in `post("/info")` we make sure the `entityList`'s elements have unique `id`s as if it is some database system.
-So no two entities in it will have
+Here in `post("/info")` we store new data entry into the `db`,
-the same `id`.
+whose elements have unique `id`s as if it is some database system.

-Now you can verify the producer endpoint to check all the values in `entityList`
+Now you can verify the producer endpoint to check all the values in `db`:

 ```
 curl localhost:8080/info